Men installing solar panels on roof

 Compare Solar Energy Plans

-These are some energy deals on offer for customers with solar panels.
-These types of electricity plans are specifically for solar customers, and usually feature a higher feed-in tariff than standard power plans.
-Be sure to check all rates, fees and charges before signing up a deal.
+Solar-specific electricity plans are offered specifically to solar customers, and usually feature a higher feed-in tariff than standard power plans.
+Be sure to check all rates, fees and charges before signing up.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.